CS FMP 200 - Car radio AEG - Free user manual and instructions

 Warranty

 This device is covered by a 24-month warranty.
 The warranty starts with the date of purchase.
-In order to proof the date of purchase, we advise to keep the receipt.
+In order to prove the date of purchase, we advise you to keep the receipt.
 If articles are returned without receipt, repairs can only be executed on payment of additional costs.
 This arrangement also applies for inadequately packed articles.

 EC Type-Approval Certificate